 Procedure protocols defined in terms of the Isolator or control concepts unique to the Isolator must be developed in order to obtain a maximum potential for drug compounding efficiency and sterility.
-The pre-planning necessary to develop these protocols is based on several fundamental considerations and each will contribute to optimum benefits for the Isolator.
+The pre-planning necessary to develop these protocols is based on several fundamental considerations and each will contribute to optimum CAI use benefits.

 - a.
 Know your "Safe Working Area"

 - b.
+Personnel cleansing and garbing

+- c.
 Product movement

-- c.
+- d.
 Utilize unidirectional airflow

-- d.
+- e.
 Employ aseptic techniques